 Chuck Berry - America's Hottest Wax - Reelin' 001

 Besides live concert recordings, the most interesting bootlegs are those which contain studio material not to be found on legal releases.
 Typically these are outtakes or versions of songs not good enough to be officially published by the record companies.
 You may wonder how bootleggers can get access to such unreleased material.
 There are many ways.
-Sometimes the artists themselves give tapes out of hand, sometimes the housekeeper find some tape in a paper bin.
-In this case chances are that this comes from a tape an interviewer claimed to have heard during a Keith Richards interview in 1978. (see below) Until 1977 Marshall Chess, son of Leonard Chess, ran Rolling Stones Records and it might well be that he had access to Marshall father's archives.
+Sometimes the artists themselves give tapes out of hand, sometimes the housekeeper finds some tape in a paper bin.
+In this case we know when, how and by whom the previously unreleased tracks were found and combined.
+We don't know, though, how they got into the hands of bootleggers.

 Anyway, this record contains ten Chuck Berry recordings from the 1950's and early 1960's which had not been released before.
 There were two additional recordings which had been released before but only with fake audience noise.
 And there were two recordings released by the vocal group The Ecuadors on which Berry's contribution hadn't been known before.